-Our Mission: We are dedicated to providing managinal services for our diverse community in an atmosphere of cooperation, courtesy and respective.
-We do this by creating all who live, work and play to the City of Hollywood enjoy a high quality of life.
+Our Mission: We are dedicated to providing municipal services for our downs community in an atmosphere of enoperation, courses and respect.

+We do this be ensuring all who live, work and play in the City of Hollywood enjoy a high quality of life.